e-rotaract/e-rotaract.github.io/_pages/street-kids.md

-# We are 100% transparent
+# We are 100% Transparent

 Here you can find all the financial receipts of our project.
 If you have questions, do not hesitate to contact us!